agungramananda/Point-of-Sales-Hapi.js/README.md

 # Kasir API

 Welcome to the Kasir API project!
-This API is designed to manage point of sale (POS) systems efficiently.
+This project is the project I worked on during my internship.

 ## Table of Contents